 I’m a fully qualified Dru Yoga teacher who is passionate about teaching empowering, gentle techniques to develop strength and flexibility.
-Dru Yoga has its roots in ‘Hatha’ and its branches ‘In The Stars’** I teach one-to-one sessions in the comfort of your own home, offering you the opportunity to receive gentle support as you discover the many benefits of a personal yoga practice.
+Dru Yoga has its roots in ‘Hatha’ and its branches ‘In The Stars’** I teach one-to-one sessions in the comfort of your own home, offering you the opportunity to receive individual tuition as you discover the many benefits of a personal yoga practice.

 Dru Yoga is for ‘Everybody’ and for ‘Every Body’, it creates greater strength and flexibility of the spine, improves posture, increases energy levels and reduces stress no matter your age, shape, size, gender, aches or pains.
 It combines energising activations, flowing sequences designed to release blocked energy, empowering postures and deep relaxations to leave students feeling revitalised, relaxed and better equipped to face the demands of a busy lifestyle.